-One of the most common questions we get about content is “how do I make my content stand out from the pack?
-It seems like every topic has already been written about”
+One of the most common questions we get about content is: “How do I make my content stand out from the pack?
+Especially when it seems like every topic has already been written about.”

 The truth is, there are lots of ways.
 Here’s how we did it.